+971 58 532 8587

-If you’re hoping to submit your early action or early decision application, deadlines are in less than a month!
-You should be perfecting your essays, getting your letters of recommendation, filling out your paperwork, and finishing up any last-minute pieces.
+If you’re hoping to submit your early action or early decision application, you should be perfecting your essays, participating in the right extracurricular activities, getting your letters of recommendation, and filling out your paperwork.
 Double-check all your work, and don’t forget a final grammar and spell-check.
 Tiny mistakes can distract from your hard work.

 Most early applications are due in November, while regular round applications are due in early January.
 Early round applications also mean that students can potentially apply twice to the same school, and any students who missed out on their preferred school in the early round can reapply in the regular round.

 Most of the universities listed below are early decision options, while some of the most competitive universities, such as Harvard, are early action.

 |Georgetown||November 1st||December 15th|